Atlas975/Notes/MediaCoding/OpticalFlow/Optical_flow.md

 $$I_{t}=\text{temporal gradient}$$

 ![[Pasted image 20240323220001.png|350|350]]
+- The flow velocities represent the movement from one frame to the next
 - **Aperture problem**: flow velocities are unknown when viewed through a limited FOV, making the direction of motion uncertain.
 Mainly caused by a lack of context about the object's environment.